HeikoBlomenkamp/100-days-of-code/r1-log.md

 thinkjava.md: Finished subchapter 2.8 (Operators for Strings).
 Studied The C Programming Language.
 Repetition of Java (textbook), and PHP.

 ### R1D83
+sololearn.com: Added chapter about markup style tags (b, i, strong, em; etc); repetition of PHP; some challenges.
+Read in book about SEO.

+### R1D84